Table of Contents

 The Son of God emptied Himself and became a servant to save mankind.
 Service became the sole mission of His life (Matthew 20:28).
 In this marvelous gift, the character of Christ stands in utter contrast with the character of the Satan, who, though merely a created angel, tried to exalt himself and “be like the most High” (Isaiah 14:14).

 Christ was “tempted like as we are, yet without sin” (Hebrews 4:15).
 He lived a holy, undefiled, and pure life, living in harmony with the Father’s will (John 8:46; 14:30; 15:10; Hebrews 7:26).
-At the cross, the Father treated the Son as if He were a sinner, which He was not (Hebrews 9:28).
+At the cross, the Father treated the Son as if He was a sinner, which He was not (Hebrews 9:28).
 “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Corinthians 5:21).

 Christ became the “The Lamb of God” (John 1:29).
 The guilt of the sins of all people was counted to Him as if it were all His own (Isaiah 53:3–6; 1 Peter 2:22–24).
 “He was numbered with the transgressors” (Mark 15:28) and felt the extreme horror of separation from God (Matthew 27:46).
 What infinite Love (John 3:16).
 There is no greater love than this (John 15:13).